 Hyper-local, Real-time Air Quality Map

 The air we breathe has direct consequences on our health.
 According to The National Oceanic and Atmospheric Administration (NOAA), "Poor air quality is responsible for an estimated more than 100,000 premature deaths in the United States each year.
 Costs from air pollution-related illness are estimated at $150 billion per year."

 When clicking a sensor icon, two informative boxes display.
 One shows the sensor information and averages over the last week.
-The other shows a graphical chart of Channels A and B readings over the last week.
+The other shows a graphical chart of Channel A and B readings over the last week.

 Monitor the Particulate Matter levels around the world with our free, real-time PurpleAir Map or join PurpleAir's mission to make air quality data accessible to everyone by investing in an air quality monitor for your home.

 Together, we can be informed and make changes in our daily habits and the community to improve air quality.